turris-cz/diagnostics/modules/README.md

 #!modules/module.sh

 help="
-some brief description of the module
+$(gettext "Some brief description of the module.")
 "

 run () {